toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 ## Or we could write it in a point-free matter.

-"...function definitions do not identify the arguments (or "points") on which they operate"
+"...function definitions do not identify the arguments (or “points”) on which they operate"

 * * *